bcgov/ExchangeLabOps/docs/README.md

-# Exchange Lab - Real Home, but actually real
+# Exchange Lab - Jon's Real Home page

 The BCDevExchange exists at the leading edge of delivery-driven government in British Columbia.
 We live at a location called the **Exchange Lab.** (Formerly the Continuous Service Improvement (CSI) Lab)